National champions: Clemson dominates Alabama in every aspect, wins Dabo Swinney's second title

-SANTA CLARA, Calif. — Dabo Swinney wore a gray sweatshirt and a Clemson hat, and on the first day of his team's first practice of the 2018 season 314 days ago, the Tigers' head football coach sized up his new bunch for the very first time.
-He was some 2,500 miles away from Santa Clara, Calif, where the orange and purple confetti rained down onto the field at Levi’s Stadium on Monday night and Clemson players began to sob with joy.
+SANTA CLARA, Calif. — Dabo Swinney got his first glimpse of the 2018 version of the Clemson football team 314 days ago when the Tigers opened spring practice, some 2,500 miles away from Santa Clara, Calif., where on Monday night orange and purple confetti rained down onto the field at Levi’s Stadium as Clemson players cried tears of joy.

-"It's a different dynamic and a lot to start over with," the now two-time national championship winning coach said precisely on the afternoon of Feb.
-28th.
+"It's a different dynamic and a lot to start over with," the now two-time national championship coach said on Feb.
+28.

 But, he added: